My Bio

 3) My New Life: A Handbook for Born-again Believers.

-She has been interviewed and quoted in various media including but not limited to the Detroit Free Press, Inside Higher Education, The Chronicle of Higher Education, Michigan Lawyer’s Weekly and radio stations Sirius XM, 105.9 KISS FM Detroit, and 1440 AM where she hosted her weekly “Seeds of Hope” radio show.
+Rev. Linda Seatts-Ogletree has been featured and quoted in numerous media outlets, including the Detroit Free Press, Inside Higher Education, The Chronicle of Higher Education, Michigan Lawyer’s Weekly, and on radio stations such as Sirius XM, 105.9 KISS FM Detroit, and 1440 AM, where she also hosted the weekly program Seeds of Hope.

 Education